-This report contains data points that illustrate the performance of the HA and DR functions of the IBM MQ Appliance.
+This report contains data points that illustrate the performance of the HA and DR functions of the M2001 IBM MQ Appliance.
+This updated report reflects the improved performance of the M2001 with MQ 9.1.
 It is worth noting the following highlights:

-- Over 42,000 round trips/second peak messaging rate achieved in HA enabled scenario (~84,000 messages produced and ~84,000 messages consumed).
-See section 4.2. - Over 2x increase in peak messaging rate for very large message (200K+) in HA scenarios when compared with M2000A.
-See section 4.1. - Performing a manual failover with 500,000 queued messages between a pair of HA appliances took only 11 seconds.
-See section 4.5. - DR performance degrades by less than 25% across all message sizes when the latency between the paired appliances is under 50ms (compared with the directly connected DR scenario).
+- Up to 7x increase in performance over MQ 9.0.5 in multi QM HA scenario - Up to 4x increase in performance over MQ 9.0.5 in multi QM DR scenario - Over 67,000 round trips/second peak messaging rate achieved in HA enabled scenario (~135,000 messages produced and ~135,000 messages consumed).
+See section 4.2. - Performing a manual failover with 500,000 queued messages between a pair of HA appliances took only 11 seconds.
+See section 4.4. - DR performance degrades by less than 30% at message sizes of 20KB and smaller when the latency between the paired appliances is under 50ms (compared with the directly connected DR scenario).
 See section 5.3.